Grodelek/Symfony_Flashcards/README.md

     roles JSON NOT NULL,
     password VARCHAR(255) NOT NULL);

-3. Create .env file in root directory and add this:
+3. Create .env file in root directory and add this with your data:
    ```bash
    DB_URL=mysql://myuserName:mypassword@localhost:3306/mydatabaseName